-Glover was the representative for Missouri’s 12th congressional district and was a Democrat.
+Glover was the representative for Missouri’s 12th congressional district as a Democrat.
 He served from 1877 to 1879.

 He was previously the representative for Missouri’s 12th congressional district as a Democrat from 1875 to 1877; and the representative for Missouri’s 12th congressional district as a Democrat from 1873 to 1875.

 From Dec 1873 to Mar 1879, Glover missed 315 of 1,179 roll call votes, which is 26.7%.
 This is on par with the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.

 |Dec 1873-Feb 1874||78||9||11.5%||34th|